Higher order cumulants of transverse momentum and harmonic flow in relativistic heavy ion collisions: Symmetric cumulants

 The corresponding normalized symmetric cumulants are

 and

 As noted, for higher order symmetric cumulants the effect of multiplicity fluctuations can be reduced using observables corrected for changes in multiplicity (\ref{eq:corrected}).

-In Figs. \ref{fig:nscp23}, \ref{fig:nscp24}, and \ref{fig:nscp34} are shown the third order cumulants for $p_T$ and two different coefficients of the harmonic flow.
+In Figs. \ref{fig:nscp23}, \ref{fig:nscp34}, and \ref{fig:nscp24}, the third order cumulants for $p_T$ and two different coefficients of the harmonic flow are shown.
 For all the third order correlations considered, the magnitude of the scaled cumulant is small, as it measures only genuine third order correlations.
-The linear predictor (\ref{eq:lipred}), based on initial correlations only, describes the full hydrodynamic calculation for centralities 0-60\%.
-The cumulants involving $v_4$ cannot be predicted using a linear predictor, but could serve a precise measure of nonlinearities between harmonic flows of different order.
-The fourth order normalized symmetric cumulant $NSC(p_T,v_2^2,v_3^2,v_4^2)$ is compatible with zero within the statistical accuracy of our calculation (Fig. \ref{fig:nscp234}).
+For the cumulants $NSC(p_T,v_2^2,v_3^2)$ and $NSC(p_T,v_2^2,v_4^2)$ an increase is visible in peripheral collisions.
+The linear predictor (\ref{eq:lipred}), based on initial correlations only, describes the full hydrodynamic calculation for centralities 0-50\%.
+The cumulants involving $v_4$ cannot be predicted using a linear predictor, but could serve as a precise measure of nonlinearities between harmonic flows of different order.
+The fourth order normalized symmetric cumulant $NSC(p_T,v_2^2,v_3^2,v_4^2)$ is compatible with zero within the statistical accuracy of our calculation (not shown).